 When the Powers of the air are chained to my chair,

 While the moist Earth was laughing below.

-The cloud weaves a bright circle round the sun, as well as, round the moon.
+The cloud weaves a bright circle around the sun, as well as, around the moon.
 As it covers the sky, the cloud appears like a bridge across the ocean or like a roof over the ocean.
 Mountains may be regarded as the pillars of that roof.
-The many-coloured rainbow in the sky is like a decorated arch under which the victorious cloud is to pass like a conqueror returning from his exploits.
+The many-colored rainbow in the sky is like a decorated arch under which the victorious cloud is to pass like a conqueror returning from his exploits.
 The picture of the rainbow and the comparison of the cloud with a victorious warrior bringing home a large number of prisoners are remarkable.